 His friend’s head was shot through, a clean hole through his forehead, a hideous snarl permanently held on his face, like the smile on a wax figure.

 Roderick took Hargrave’s hat from his head, placed it over his face, and stood up.
-He couldn’t stand to look at him any more, and he found himself unable to tear his gaze away.
+He couldn’t stand to look at him anymore, and yet he found himself unable to tear his gaze away.
 Now that his face was covered, he was able to look away.

 He dusted himself off, bounced on the balls of his feet to shake off the nervous energy, and pulled his gloves back on.

-“Get a hold of yourself, Roderick,” he said aloud.
-He found that his nerves were steadier when he was talking aloud, even if there was no one to hear but him.
+“Get ahold of yourself, Roderick,” he said aloud.
+He found that his nerves were steadier when he was speakingspeaking, even if there was no one to hear but him.
 He wished he had Bailey with him.
 Roderick was accustomed to spending nights alone in his studio, but at least then he had the dog to talk to.
-Now, there was nobody but the zombies in the hall and the corpses in the cell.
+Now, there was no oneone but the zombies in the hall and the corpses in the cell.

 Remembering that he still had a bit of cocaine in his pocket, he reached into his jacket and pulled out a small bag of it.
 He dabbed a bit under his nose and inhaled.
 Almost instantly, he felt more himself.